okta/okta.github.io/_source/_posts/2017-08-08-secure-spring-microservices.md

 }
 ```

-In order for the `BeerListComponent` to detect that you've logged in, you need to use add a constructor dependency on `ChangeDetectorRef` and invoke its `detectChanges()` method when you set the `giphyUrl` property on each `beer`.
+In order for the `BeerListComponent` (at `src/app/beer-list/beer-list.component.ts`) to detect that you've logged in, you need to use add a constructor dependency on `ChangeDetectorRef` and invoke its `detectChanges()` method when you set the `giphyUrl` property on each `beer`.

 ```typescript
 import { ChangeDetectorRef, Component, OnInit } from '@angular/core';